jvanbruegge/binder_datatypes/README.md

 -- check in the browsable html files too
 -- say we always have theories dedicated to the specific datatypes
---- say for the infinitary case automation is less well-developed
+--- say for the infinitary case automation is less well-developed -- For the support of a function, in the formalization we use the more customary notation "supp" (read "support") for what in the paper we call "core" (at the beginning of section 3).